Video Poker Hands Ranking

 straight

-The next hand that will bring you a win on video poker is Straight.
-It is formed by 5 consecutive cards which, however, are not suited.
-This would mean that, for example, a hand which looks like 4-5-6-7-8 is considered Straight as long as the cards are not of the same suit.
+The next winning hand in video poker is the Straight.
+It consists of five consecutive cards that are not all of the same suit.
+For example, a hand that looks like 4-5-6-7-8 is considered a Straight as long as the cards are not of the same suit.

-The typical payout for this hands is either 3 to 1 or 4 to 1.
-If you decide to play Jacks or Better, the payout will be 4 times your stake for making Straight.
-The chances to land Straight on your first draw are 1 in 256 hands and adding the second draw further improves these odds.
+The typical payout for this hand is either 3 to 1 or 4 to 1.
+If you decide to play Jacks or Better, the payout will be 4 times your stake for making a Straight.
+The chances of being dealt a Straight on your first hand are 1 in 256, and adding the second draw further improves these odds.

 Three of a Kind

-three of a kindYou will also enjoy a payout for having Three of a Kind which is exactly what you would imagine.
-If you have three cards of the same value in your hands, then you have successfully made this hand.
-If you, for example, have acquired a hand that looks like 7-7-7-Q-10, then you will be paid for Three of a Kind.
+three of a kindYou will also earn a payout for a Three of a Kind, which is exactly what it sounds like.
+If you have three cards of the same value, then you have successfully made this hand.
+If, for example, your hand looks like 7-7-7-Q-10, you will be paid for Three of a Kind.

-This type of hand usually will pay out 3 times your initial bet on a variety of video poker options.
-The odds of landing Three of a Kind is 1 in 50 hands and with the second draw, your chances become even better.
-Keep in mind that if the other two cards in the hand are a pair, this would actually be Full House and not Three of a Kind.
+This hand usually pays 3 times your initial bet on most video poker games.
+The odds of being dealt Three of a Kind are 1 in 50, and with the second draw, your chances become even better.
+Keep in mind that if the other two cards in the hand are a pair, this would actually be a Full House and not Three of a Kind.

 Two Pair